AstreaTSS/PYTHIAWebsite/docs/server_setup.md

 ### Invite the Bot

 This is probably the most simple step.
-Simply use [this link](https://discord.com/api/oauth2/authorize?client\_id=229350299909881876\&permissions=8\&scope=bot%20applications.commands) or use the "Invite Bot" option to the side to do so.
+Simply use [this invite link](https://discord.com/api/oauth2/authorize?client_id=843994199187914753&permissions=532576332864&scope=bot%20applications.commands) or use the "Invite Bot" option to the side to do so.

-Note: the bot currently requires administrator privileges to work correctly.
-This will be removed, and eventually the bot will be able to work on more minimal privileges.

 ### Setting Up the Config